Burlington-Edison High School: Demographics

-Intelligent Design controversy
+Intelligent design controversy

 In 1997 it became known to the public that longtime biology teacher Roger DeHart had been teaching intelligent design in his curriculum through excerpts of Of Pandas and People and Inherit the Wind.
-This event brought forth national attention and controversy.
-From 1986 to 1997, Roger DeHart had subtly posed the intelligent design theory in the classroom.
-After parents of one of DeHart's students notified the American Civil Liberties Union, the group threatened to sue the Burlington-Edison School District if DeHart didn't stop teaching intelligent design.
-The event sparked large debate, and support groups for both sides were formed.
+This brought forth national attention and controversy.
+From 1986 to 1997, DeHart had subtly posed the intelligent design theory in the classroom.
+After parents of one of his students notified the American Civil Liberties Union, the group threatened to sue the Burlington-Edison School District if DeHart did not stop teaching intelligent design.
+The event sparked a large debate, and support groups for both sides were formed.
 DeHart was later reassigned to earth sciences, and in 2001 he resigned and took a teaching job at Marysville-Pilchuck High School.
 He taught there for one year before transferring to a Christian school in California.

 NJROTC

 The Naval Junior ROTC Unit at Burlington-Edison, also known as the "Tiger Company" teaches leadership, followership, and basic skills needed to succeed in the world today.
 Program advisors are Captain Bailey, USN Retired, and Chief Hull, USN Retired.
 The unit consists of 90-100 students on average.

-The class also offers many teams for the students to be a part of.
-These teams include Color Guard, Drill Teams, Physical Strength, and Air rifle teams.
-Each team competes monthly at a meet hosted by different JROTC schools in the area.
-Students that are on the teams are required to show up each morning at 6:20 for practice.
-Drill Teams practice on Monday, Tuesday, Thursday, and Friday; Color Guard on Wednesday.
+The class also offers many teams, including Color Guard, Drill Teams, Physical Strength, and Air Rifle teams.
+Each team competes monthly at a meet hosted by different local JROTC schools.
+Students on teams are required to show up each morning at 6:20 for practice.
+Drill teams practice on Monday, Tuesday, Thursday, and Friday; Color Guard practices on Wednesday.

-Field Trips
+Field trips

 As a part of the curriculum, the freshman class, NS1, takes a field trip to Naval Air Station Whidbey Island and gets a private tour of the operations that take place there.
-The Sophomore/Junior class, NS2, takes a field trip to Bangor Sub Base on the Olympic Peninsula.
-On occasion in the past the Senior class, NS3, has taken a field trip aboard a Naval Destroyer for a day, but due to terror threats and security, these have been put to a stop.
+The sophomore/junior class, NS2, takes a field trip to Bangor Sub Base on the Olympic Peninsula.
+In the past, the senior class, NS3, has taken a field trip aboard a naval destroyer for a day, but due to terror threats and security, these have been discontinued.

 Athletics

 Kirkby Field

 Burlington-Edison High School's stadium was named in November 1992 after the legendary Burlington-Edison athlete Roland Kirkby.
 It is the home to the Tiger Football team.
-During the 1970s and 1980s they experienced great success, winning state championships in 1971, 1977 and 1986 under coach Glenn Rickert.
+During the 1970s and 1980s they experienced great success, winning state championships in 1971, 1977 and 1986 under Coach Glenn Rickert.

-Hall of fame
+Hall of Fame

 Starting in the winter of 2005, Burlington-Edison High School has honored outstanding former athletes.
 Every winter at a home basketball game, honorees are inducted.
 The Hall of Fame is displayed in the foyer of the main gym.